CKKS-FM: Clear FM era

-On November 19, 2003, the brand 104.9 Christmas FM was introduced on-air as CKVX went to all-Christmas music for the next month.
-CKVX switched formats and brands again at noon on December 26, when the 104.9 Clear FM brand was adopted and the station began playing a mix of adult contemporary and smooth jazz during most of the day, a format designed to complement CKLG-FM (now CJAX-FM), and its Jack FM format.
+On November 19, 2003, CKVX began stunting with all-Christmas music as 104.9 Christmas FM.
+At noon on December 26, CKVX switched to 104.9 Clear FM, a hybrid format of adult contemporary and smooth jazz music during most of the day that was designed to complement CKLG-FM (now CJAX-FM) and its Jack FM format.
 A program of chillout, downtempo and trip hop electronic music called Vancouver Chills, hosted by Trevor Shand, aired from 9 p.m. to 1 a.m. nightly.
 The first song on "Clear FM" was "Don't Know Why" by Norah Jones.
 On April 8, 2004, CKVX-FM became CKCL-FM.
 In 2005, Shand left CKCL to move to Los Angeles to become the production manager at KROQ-FM (while continuing voiceover work for Rogers Broadcasting stations in Vancouver and Toronto).
 Music Director Doreen Copeland took over as host of Vancouver Chills, which then began mixing more AC and smooth jazz in with the electronica tunes and expanded its airtime to 8 p.m. to 1 a.m. nightly.

-On August 31, 2006, CKCL dropped the smooth jazz and electronic music and returned to a full-time AC format.
+On August 31, 2006, CKCL dropped the smooth jazz and electronic music and returned to a full-time adult contemporary format.
 Mornings on the revamped Clear FM were helmed by longtime Vancouver broadcaster Fred Latremouille and his wife Cathy, returning to local radio after six years of retirement in Hawaii on September 5.
 However, after a year, the Latremouilles opted to return to retirement.

 In December 2007, management announced that Charlee Morgan, formerly of Calgary's CHFM and the old LG73 in Vancouver, would begin hosting the morning show in early 2008.
 Morgan made her morning show debut at CKCL on February 18, 2008.

-On September 26, 2008, CKCL dropped Morgan's morning show and the station's adult contemporary format, switching to classic hits and re-branding itself as FM 104.9, thus once again leaving CTVglobemedia's market-leading CHQM-FM as the sole adult contemporary outlet in Vancouver.
+On September 26, 2008, CKCL dropped Morgan's morning show, and the station's adult contemporary format, switching to classic hits and re-branding itself as FM 104.9, thus once again leaving CTVglobemedia's market-leading CHQM-FM as the sole adult contemporary outlet in Vancouver.
 The last song on "Clear FM" was "I Will Remember You" by Sarah McLachlan (which was also the last song on LG73), while the first song under the new format was "Twist and Shout" by The Beatles.
 This move prompted Astral Media's CISL to flip from oldies to adult standards on November 10, 2008.

 On November 12, 2009, CKCL rebranded itself as 104.9 fun FM; the call sign changed in late November to CFUN-FM to reflect the updated branding.
 The heritage CFUN call letters were vacated by CTVglobemedia after AM 1410 (now owned by Bell Media) flipped to sports radio and became CFTE.